 The Port's choice of regulatory period should also consider promoting stability and predictability of tariffs for port users.
 To prevent the unnecessary continuance of any non-compliance that we identify during a specific compliance review, the timing of the start of each regulatory period is crucial.
-The Port should be guided by the interests of its stakeholders, particularly the Victorian consumers, when considering when to switch to a longer regulatory period by addressing the five-yearly review results and resetting the aggregate revenue requirement as soon as feasibly practicable.
+The Port should be guided by the interests of its stakeholders, particularly the Victorian consumers, when considering the length of regulatory period by addressing the five-yearly review results and resetting the aggregate revenue requirement as soon as feasibly practicable.
 This may mean that the Port's proposed length of regulatory period will not be aligned to the five-yearly review period.